Legality of the 2022 Russian invasion of Ukraine: Obstacles to prosecuting the crime of aggression

 There are at least two procedural obstacles to putting Russian political or military leaders on trial for crimes of aggression.
 First, the ICC does not try defendants in absentia, which means that a way must be found to bring leaders accused of crimes to The Hague.

 Second, unlike the other crimes over which the ICC has jurisdiction, crimes of aggression can only be prosecuted against leaders from states that are members of the ICC unless the UN Security Council (UNSC) makes a referral.
 Russia is not an ICC member and has the permanent power to veto UNSC resolutions.
 Article 15bis(5) of the Rome Statute states that "'the [ICC] shall not exercise its jurisdiction over the crime of aggression when committed by [the] nationals or on [the] territory' of a state not party to the Statute".
 Neither Russia nor Ukraine is a party of the Rome Statute, although Ukraine accepted the ICC's jurisdiction ad hoc under Article 12(3).
-Although it is possible for the UNSC to overcome this jurisdictional hurdle by referring the case to the ICC, a referral is highly unlikely given Russia's permanent veto power over UNSC resolutions and its ties to China, which is also a permanent member of the council.
+Although it is possible for the UNSC to overcome this jurisdictional hurdle by referring the case to the ICC, a referral is highly unlikely given Russia's permanent veto power over UNSC resolutions and its support from China, which is also a permanent member of the council.

-The jurisdictional barrier to ICC prosecution for other crimes — genocide, war crimes, and crimes against humanity — can be overcome if member countries refer the matter to the tribunal, but not in the case of crimes of aggression.
+The jurisdictional barrier to ICC prosecution for other crimes — genocide, war crimes, and crimes against humanity — can be overcome, if member countries refer the matter to the tribunal, but not in the case of crimes of aggression.